 The Epilepsy Foundation of Greater Chicago’s all-volunteer Board of Directors is made up of a diverse group of professionals.

-Our Medical Advisory Council consists of board-certified epileptologists, pediatric neurologists, pharmacologists, social workers, psychologists, and nurse educators from the Chicagoland area who advise on education, services, research, and advocacy programs.
+Our Medical Advisory Council consists of board-certified epileptologists, neurosurgeons, pediatric neurologists, pharmacologists, social workers, registered dietitians, psychologists, and nurses from the Chicagoland area who advise and speak on education, services, research, and advocacy programs.

 The Epilepsy Foundation of Greater Chicago’s staff has been dedicated to helping people with epilepsy since 1946.
 The Epilepsy Foundation of Greater Chicago is a 501(c)(3) tax-exempt charitable organization existing under the laws of the State of Illinois.
 The Epilepsy Foundation of Greater Chicago is a local affiliate of the Epilepsy Foundation of America.
 To learn more, click here.